-The purpose of this document is to (a) identify the various types of links (b) calculate their impact on search engine rankings and (c) provide an overview of the various metrics and link types to create a protocol for SEO best practices.
+When building links you can think or qualitative or quantitative metrics to measure impact.
+The purpose of this post is to (a) identify the various types of links (b) calculate their impact on search engine rankings and (c) provide an overview of the link metrics to create a protocol for SEO best practices.

 Which types of links are effective for SEO and why?
 Link building and search engine optimization work in tandem to produce viable shifts in search engines for specific keywords and corresponding landing pages.